applesthepi/unnamedblocks/README.md

 - If inside the class, you can reference objects without using the absolute namespace.
 - You may use `using namespace` in a cpp file for namespaces that you dont want to type out, though it is still recommended you type it out so its clear.
 That way you can easily do `handler::project` instead of `project_handler`.
 - Use the absolute paths for including files unless your including the hpp file of a class from the class's cpp file.
+- namespaces should follow the path.
+Have the path be plural/verb and the namespace be singular/noun.
+For example you might have a path of `rendering/objects/text.hpp` and you would reference it though `render::object::text`.

 hpp
 ```cpp